Me2U-Afrika/Me2U/README.md

 and ensuring on-time delivery service.
 To become an agent, one has to have means of transport in order to pick goods from our retailers near him/her.
 The agent is responsible for packaging and preprocessing of the received goods from a retailer.
 They ensure quality of the goods before dispatch and proper packaging.
+All our agents are our employees and applicable for monthly pay on amount of goods delivered and total distance covered.

 We have different forms of agents:
 1. All round Agent - They comprise of our retailers and wholesalers.